01-ai/Yi/README.md

 Yi models come in multiple sizes and cater to different use cases.
 You can also fine-tune Yi models to meet your specific requirements.

-If you want to deploy Yi models, see [software and hardware requirements](#deployment)
+If you want to deploy Yi models, make sure you meet the [software and hardware requirements](#deployment).

 ### Chat models